“The happiness of the bee and dolphin is to exist. For man, it is to know that and wonder at it.”

 You can get details on how UniGuide makes money from promoting products by reading my Disclosures.
 (Believe me, there are hella easier ways to make money than this!)
 The majority of the product images you see on UniGuide are the property of the makers of those products and are presented on UniGuide only as a means to promote those products and services.

 If you’d like to learn more about why I started UniGuide, you can read my blog post here.
-And if you’re not falling asleep yet and want to read my bio (written by me in third person :o), you can click here.
+And if you’re not falling asleep yet and want to read about my background (written by me in third person :o) and about UniGuide’s wonderful and growing team, you can click here.